Top

 Working to Help Clients Thrive

-Bankruptcy & Divorce Attorneys
+Los Angeles Bankruptcy & Divorce Lawyer

 Just as properties and assets must be divided in a divorce in California, debts must also be divided.
 If you are contemplating divorce and bankruptcy, you may have questions about the division of debt that only a bankruptcy attorney can answer.

-Should I File for Bankruptcy or Divorce First?
+Do I File for Bankruptcy or Divorce First?

 Community Claims

-Contact our Bankruptcy & Divorce Lawyers Today
+Contact Our Los Angeles Bankruptcy & Divorce Attorney Today

 Hear From People We've Helped